-In this course, we will work on developing a cause and effect essay.
-As we do, we will develop reading, vocabulary, and grammar skills necessary to complete the assignment.
+In this course, you will work on developing a cause and effect essay.
+As you do, you will develop reading, vocabulary, and grammar skills necessary to complete the assignment.

 The Cause and Effect Essay

 EXPLORE THE WORLD OF POVERTY AS YOU WRITE A CAUSE AND EFFECT ESSAY

 College Writing 310 is a teacher-assisted, self-study course designed to build a foundation for academic level coursework.

 In this course, you will learn the process of writing a cause and effect essay.
 You will study strategies for learning vocabulary, understanding authentic reading passages, summarizing, and making outlines.
 When you have finished this course, you will be prepared to plan, write, and revise an academic essay.

 This course is for intermediate, non-native speakers of English who plan to attend a university in the United States and need to master academic reading and writing skills.

 Lessons include video presentations, authentic reading passages, downloadable handouts, and interactive quizzes.